dspeth/aastk/README.md

 `--all_metadata` controls which metadata is added to the output tsv file
 `-d` is the path to the AASTK SQL database
 `-f` and `-o` control the input and output
+All command line options for CASM are available on the [Meta command line reference page](https://globdb.org/aastk/meta).

 ## Example plots